 You can install the client software as a managed client or as an unmanaged client.
 In most cases, you should install a managed client.
-You may want to install an unmanaged client if you want the user to have more control over the computer, such as a test computer.
+Install an unmanaged client so that the user has more control over the computer, such as a test computer, or if the computer is primarily off-site.
 Make sure that the unmanaged client users have the appropriate level of knowledge to configure any security settings that are different from the default settings.

 You can convert an unmanaged client to a managed client at a later time by replacing the client-server communications file on the client computer.

 Table: Differences between a managed and an unmanaged client

 Managed clients connect to the Symantec Endpoint Protection Manager.
 You administer the client computers from the Symantec Endpoint Protection Manager console.
 You use the console to update the client software, security policies, and virus definitions on the managed client computers.

 The managed client can get content updates from Symantec Endpoint Protection Manager, GUPs, the Internet, and LiveUpdate.

 In most cases, you install the client software as a managed client.

 You can install a managed client in one of the following ways: